North River Steamboat: Fulton's descriptions of his steamboat

 In the Nautical Gazette the editor, Mr. Samuel Ward Stanton, gives the following additional details:

-The boat had three cabins with 54 berths, kitchen, larder, pantry, bar, and steward's room.
+The boat had three cabins with 54 berths, a kitchen, larder, pantry, bar, and steward's room.

 First voyage

-The steamer's inaugural run was helmed by Captain Andrew Brink, and left New York on August 17, 1807, with a complement of invited guests aboard.
+The steamer's inaugural run was helmed by Captain Andrew Brink, and left New York on August 17, 1807, with a complement of guests aboard.
 They arrived in Albany two days later, after 32 hours of travel time and a 20-hour stop at Livingston's estate, Clermont Manor.
 The return trip was completed in 30 hours with only a one-hour stop at Clermont; the average speed of the steamer was 5 mph.

 Fulton wrote to a friend, Joel Barlow:

 The 1870 book Great Fortunes quotes a former resident of Poughkeepsie who described the scene:

 Scheduled passenger service began on September 4, 1807.
 Steamboat left New York on Saturdays at 6:00 pm, and returned from Albany on Wednesdays at 8:00 am, taking about 36 hours for each journey.
 Stops were made at West Point, Newburgh, Poughkeepsie, Esopus, and Hudson; other stops were sometimes made, such as Red Hook and Catskill.
 In the company's publicity the ship was called North River Steamboat or just Steamboat (there being no other in operation at the time).